netzstrategen/wordpress-shop-analytics/README.md

 </div>
 ```

-When the hidden element is ready, all the required data attribute fields added, a set of scripts take care of retrieve the information, organize it in a DataLayer obbject, and push it into Google DataLayer.
+When the hidden element is ready, all the required data attribute fields added, a set of scripts take care of retrieve the information, organize it in a DataLayer object, and push it into Google DataLayer.

 The JSON object pushed to Google Data Layer has a predefined basic format, which varies depending on the event to be tracked.